-Oracy - positive feedback during the Oracy audit Summer 2023.
-This is continuing into 2024 engagement in lessons, book scrutiny and ongoing formative assessment.
-4. To deliver effective phonics lessons in line with latest government guidance and the new EYFS framework All disadvantaged children in year 1 and year 2 will pass their phonics screening by 2024 Little Wandle 73% prediction for year 1 72% on track in Reception 50% year 1 PP passed 100% year 2 PP passed Phoni cs 2022 - 2023 Recep tion Year 1 Year 1 screen ing test Year 2 Summer 2 63% 68% 68% (19 /28) test Numb er of pupils: 11 (8/11) 94% of whole class passed (2 PP/SEND children will continue phonics in Y3) Following SEND programme. s 5.
-Improve resilience when problem solving - especially maths.
+engagement in lessons, book scrutiny and ongoing formative assessment.
+4. To deliver effective phonics lessons in line with latest government guidance and the new EYFS framework All disadvantaged children in year 1 and year 2 will pass their phonics screening by 2024 Little Wandle 73% prediction for year 1 72% on track in Reception 50% year 1 PP passed 100% year 2 PP passed Phoni cs 2022 - 2023 Recep tion Year 1 Year 1 screen ing test Year 2 Summer 2 63% 68% 68% (19 /28) 100 % year 211 passed test Numb er of pupils: (8/11) 94% of whole class passed (2 PP/SEND children will continue phonics in Y3) Following SEND programme.
+5. Improve resilience when problem solving - especially maths.
 Children will be more confident during statutory testing and reasoning.
 MATHS attainment will increase to be generally in line with national statistics by Oracy - reasoning out loud to improve confidence.
 Oracy evidenced in Iris (recorded teaching and learning) 100% of lessons using more oracy to reason. capture loud.
-Class debate able present Walkthru evidence d reasoning and out assemblies and s - all classes were to practice their tational skills.
-2024 Maths SATS results compared to national: Increas outcomes: sed in both key stages ve the 2022 national Paper 1 Hurst Hill 72% of questions correct Nat:74% Paper 2 H Hill 50% correct Nat 63% Paper 3 KS1 84 KS2 74
+Class debate able Walkthru evidence d reasoning and out assemblies and s - all classes were to practice their tational skills.
+2024 Maths SATS results compared to national: Increas outcomes: sed in both key stages ve the 2022 national Paper 1 Hurst Hill 72% of questions correct Nat:74% Paper 2 Hurst Hill 50% correct National 63% KS1 84 KS2 74